tunnuz/json/README.md

 ## Flex/Bison quirks when using C++ classes

-This section is for the ones who got here because they're trying to build stuff with Flex/Bison and C++.
-This was my first Flex/Bison parser (the main motivation behind its development being that I didn't find a parser for JSON in C++ which didn't require a number of extra libraries, plus I wanted to learn Flex/Bison).
+This section is for the ones who got here because they're trying to build stuff with Flex/Bison and C\+\+.
+This was my first Flex/Bison parser (the main motivation behind its development being that I didn't find a parser for JSON in C\+\+ which didn't require a number of extra libraries, plus I wanted to learn Flex/Bison).

 So, for the ones venturing in this world, here's a few things I wish I knew when I set off to write the parser.